panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 </template>
 ```

-Every time you click the "Increase" button, you'll see in console the message "changed!".
-Which means that `watch(countObjectReactive, callback)` calls `callback` every time any property (even a deep one) of `countObjectReactive` changes.
+Every time you click the "Increase" button, you'll see in the console the message "changed!".
+This means that `watch(countObjectReactive, callback)` calls `callback` every time any property (even a deep one) of `countObjectReactive` changes.

 In conclusion: